 Most of the hearing's debate focused on the city's practice of allowing medical marijuana crops in backyards.

-According to a city staff report, homes with outdoor grows "have in some cases been a target for burglaries and crime."
+According to a city staff report, homes with outdoor crops "have in some cases been a target for burglaries and crime."

-City officials noted that some other governments in the state limit medical marijuana growing to indoors, including Elk Grove.
+City officials noted that some other governments in the state, including Elk Grove, limit medical marijuana growing to indoors.

 Councilwoman Sandy Sheedy has been the most vocal proponent of prohibiting outdoor growing operations.
 She said crime in her North Sacramento district related to backyard growing is prevalent and that crops as large as 99 plants have recently been discovered in the area.